rohanmahy/mimi-pseudonyms/draft-mahy-mimi-pseudonyms.md

   |               |               |               |
 ~~~

+Once Bob receives the join link, he fetches the GroupInfo for the room
+and validates it, then joins the room.

 As in the previous flow, Bob needs to collect KeyPackages from his other
-clients and add them to the room.
+clients and add them to the room (not shown).

+Bob can also then reveal his actual identity to the other participants of
+the room in an application message.

 ~~~ aasvg
 ClientA1       ServerA         ServerB         ClientB*